 Alport syndrome is a rare genetic condition characterized by kidney disease, hearing loss, and eye abnormalities.
 Most affected individuals experience progressive loss of kidney function, usually resulting in end-stage kidney disease.
 People with Alport syndrome also frequently develop sensorineural hearing loss in late childhood or early adolescence.
 The eye abnormalities characteristic of this condition seldom lead to vision loss.

-30,000 - 60,000 people have the disease
+An estimated 11,500 - 30,700 people have the disease1

-No approved disease modifying therapies exist for nonsense mutations
+No approved disease modifying therapies exist for nonsense mutations.

 Type IV collagen is also an important component of the Organ of Corti, the inner ear structure that transforms sound waves into nerve impulses for the brain.
 Alterations in type IV collagen may result in abnormal inner ear functions, which can lead to hearing loss.